awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

 # Step 5: Configure a JDBC or ODBC Connection to Use IAM Credentials<a name="generating-iam-credentials-configure-jdbc-odbc"></a>

-You can configure your SQL client with an Amazon Redshift JDBC or ODBC driver that manages the process of creating database user credentials and establishing a connection between your SQL client and your Amazon Redshift database\.
+You can configure your SQL client with an Amazon Redshift JDBC or ODBC driver that manages the process of creating database user credentials and establishing a connection between your SQL client and your Amazon Redshift database\. <a name="to-configure-a-jdbc-connection"></a>

 **To configure a JDBC connection to use IAM credentials**